szze/SpecFlowPlus-Resources/Excel-Feature-File-Format.md

 Each step must be defined on a separate row.
 The step can be split up over multiple cells in the same row, in which case it is treated as though there is a space between the content of neighbouring cells.

 ## Using Formulas
 You can use Excel formulas anywhere in the document.
-The plugin uses the result of the formula.
+The plugin uses the result of the formula, so you can use formulas to calculate test data values.

 ## Using Tables
 Cell ranges can be used to specify Gherkin tables.
-These cell ranges has to be "indented" by one column, ie. the first cell has to be left empty.
+These cell ranges must to be "indented" by one column, ie. the first cell has to be left empty.
 <!-- I have no idea what this means; can't I just define my data in the table?
 I've never defined a cell range before and it worked fine -->

-## Excel features matching to the Gherkin feature file structure
+## Gherkin Equivalents in Excel
+The contents of an Excel file are converted to the Gherkin syntax automatically.
+The contents of the Excel file are mapped to the Gherkin syntax as follows:

 <table>
 <thead>